Affording St. Anne

 - Cardinal Newman STREAM Grant

 St. Anne School Tuition Assistance

 ST. ANNE SCHOOL TUITION ASSISTANCE

 Needs-based financial aid is available from the school for students in five year old kindergarten-grade 12.
 The amount available varies each year, and current students are given priority.
-All applications for school tuition assistance are due by April 1st.
+All applications for school tuition assistance are due March 1st.
 Practicing Catholics are strongly encouraged to apply for the St. Elizabeth Ann Seton grant.
-These applications are typically due in March.
+These applications are due by March 1st and may be found in FACTS under Resource Documents.
 Students in preschool will not qualify for financial aid.
 It is our goal to try to meet the financial needs of our families; however, the school is dependent upon tuition revenue.
 Just because your family’s financial background determines a need, does not mean the school has the resources to provide assistance.
 The school is typically able to provide just a percentage of a families’ needs.

 Families must apply through FACTS.

 Applications are reviewed by the School Finance Committee and approved by the Headmaster and Principal.

 All applications will need to be submitted by March 1st.